 We know from the science of embryology that a unique, individual human being comes into existence at the moment of conception.
 Because humans have value by nature, abortion is an injustice which ends the life of an innocent human being who is incapable of defending herself.
 If we really believe humans are equal and possess a right to life, then they must have those rights from the beginning.
 If the right to life is something we do not share equally and slowly accrue as we attain some level of development, then the case for human equality vanishes.
 The right to life cannot be based in something humans do not share equally.

 Our moral intuitions correctly tell us humans are valuable and that killing them unjustly is a great moral wrong.
 Our moral intuitions also rightly affirm that acts of selflessness and sacrifice are virtues to be applauded and emulated.
-However, with abortion being celebrated in our culture, we have moralized selfishness instead of protecting life.

 Society teaches and affirms that women have a right to do what they want with their bodies, even if that means killing an innocent, preborn human being.
 Of course, that language is not used.
 Instead, it is said “Women have a right to choose.”
 We should be asking ourselves, “Choose what?”
 People who are against abortion are not against choices.
 They are against killing innocent human beings in the womb who cannot speak for themselves.
 Abortion advocates defend a destructive act claiming it is compassionate and good.
 But the number of dead bodies abortion has given us cannot be successfully “masked in pleasant forms and excellent marketing.”

 Once the political spin is removed from abortion, we are left with the gruesome act of killing a little baby in the womb.
 The abortion industry has sold women the lie that getting pregnant when one is not completely ready is one of the worst things in the world.